-Member SMSF Will includes a formal or informal set of binding directions made under these Rules by a Member and agreed to by the Trustee and dealing with their SMSF Legal Estate to benefit a Member's Dependants or Legal Estate in the event of their death by way of the payment of Death Benefits.
+Member SMSF Will includes a formal or informal set of binding directions made under these Rules by a Member and agreed to by the Trustee and Leading Member dealing with their SMSF Legal Estate to benefit a Member's Dependants or Legal Estate in the event of their death by way of the payment of Death Benefits.

-Non-Binding Death Benefit Nomination is a nomination made by a Member in relation to the distribution of their Superannuation Benefits in the event of their death which is not a Member SMSF Will or a Binding Death Benefit Nomination.
+Non-Binding Death Benefit Nomination is a nomination made by a Member in relation to the distribution of their Superannuation Benefits in the event of their death which is not a Member SMSF Will.